adanph15/Impresioname/README.md

-# IMPRESIÓNAME
+# IMPRESIÓNAME 👓

-This application consists of
+This application consists in a shop page were a user can buy and see a catalogue of glasses and in a future customize glasses by her own.

+<br><br>

-## BUILD IN
+## BUILD IN 🔨

 Build in React `[JS]` , NodeJS `[Express - Sequelize]` & MysQL.

 <br><br>

-## MODEL AND DIAGRAMS INFO
+## MODEL AND DIAGRAMS INFO 📊

 Database structure and its respective diagrams.

-### Entities
+### ENTITIES 📝
-* User: The user has an id, a username, name, last name, mail and password.
+* User: The user has an id, a username, name, last name, mail, password and role.

-* Rol: It has an id and a name.

 * Direction: It has an id, a direction, post-code, location, province.